 We reserve the right to substitute course instructors as necessary.

-Darcy Spady is an Independent Director and Technical Advisor, and was the 2018 SPE International President.
-His theme during his Presidency was Community Consensus and he has a focus on Methane measurement and reduction.
-He has a 33 year career in the Conventional Oil, Heavy Oil and Unconventional Gas business on both the operator and service sector of our industry.
-He is also an active grain farmer on surface land above the Lone Pine Creek field in Central Alberta.
-He is a graduate in Petroleum Engineering from the University of Alberta in Canada, and a Professional Engineer in the Province of Alberta.
+Darcy Spady served as 2018 SPE International President.
+His theme during his Presidency was Community Consensus and he has a focus on Methane measurement and reduction as founding partner of Carbon Connect International Inc. He has a 33-year career in the Conventional Oil, Heavy Oil and Unconventional Gas business on both the operator and service sector of our industry.
+He is a graduate in Petroleum Engineering from The University of Alberta.

 Ively Lee Araujo has twenty years of experience supporting oil and gas producers with their criteria air contaminant and GHG estimation and reporting.
 This has provided her with in-depth understanding of the challenges companies face due to evolving federal and provincial regulations.
 At Carbon Connect International Lee’s focus expands to assisting global industry partners in their efforts to reduce their carbon footprint.
 Lee has a Bachelor of Commerce degree from the University of Calgary, with expertise in project implementation, process optimization, and technical communications.